njmaeys/dungeons_and_dragons/descent_avernus/story_progress.md

         - Strictly told not to hang around after hours
 - Owner
     - Duke Thalamara Vanthampur but ran by her son Mortlock

+PREP for next time
+    - Getting into the dungeon of the dead three
+        - Prep for what they find and how to explore it
+    - Set up the battle and better understand the
+    - Get the Dukes Name of the bathhouse